Abizern/hblog/about.markdown

 me instead; I might even edit my posts to take account of feedback.

 ## Availability
-I'm not currently available for contract work until at least April 2016, but please feel free to get in touch by <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#97;&#98;&#105;&#122;&#101;&#114;&#110;&#64;&#97;&#98;&#105;&#122;&#101;&#114;&#110;&#46;&#111;&#114;&#103;'>&#101;&#109;&#97;&#105;&#108;</a>.
+I'm not currently available for contract work until at least March 2017, but please feel free to get in touch by <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#97;&#98;&#105;&#122;&#101;&#114;&#110;&#64;&#97;&#98;&#105;&#122;&#101;&#114;&#110;&#46;&#111;&#114;&#103;'>&#101;&#109;&#97;&#105;&#108;</a>.